 The law on unpaid internships: know your rights

-Many internships are paid, but unpaid internships are still offered and there are calls for the law in this area to be tightened.
-In January 2017 a report from the All-Party Parliamentary Group on Social Mobility concluded that interns should be paid after the first month; then research published by by the Social Mobility Commission in October 2017 showed that three quarters of nearly 5,000 adults surveyed in a YouGov poll were in favour of this.
-A private members bill has now been introduced, which, if passed, would mean that unpaid internships lasting more than a month would be banned.
+Many internships are paid, but unpaid internships are still offered and over the past couple of years there are calls for the law in this area to be tightened.
+In January 2017 a report from the All-Party Parliamentary Group on Social Mobility concluded that interns should be paid after the first month; then research published by the Social Mobility Commission in October 2017 showed that three quarters of nearly 5,000 adults surveyed in a YouGov poll were in favour of this.
+A private members’ bill has been introduced, which, if passed in 2019, would mean that unpaid internships lasting more than a month would be banned.

 Industries including the media, the charity sector and fashion are known for being hard to get into without any relevant work experience; however, employers in these sectors offer few paid internships compared to engineering, IT or investment banking, for example.
 There are already laws in place to prevent many types of unpaid work experience, but they include some grey areas.